AliyunContainerService/serverless-k8s-examples/volumes/README.md

 The following sample is for running a simple application to demonstrate pv/pvc usage.

 ## Deploy alicloud-disk-controller
-Firstly, we should install alicloud-disk-controller in Serverless Kubernetes cluster.
+Firstly, we should install csi-provisioner(for csi) or alicloud-disk-controller(for flexvolume) in Serverless Kubernetes cluster.
-Please use your own AK in configmap of alicloud-disk-controller.yaml

 ```
 kubectl apply -f alicloud-disk-controller.yaml